Health economics: Health insurance failure

 Health insurance failure can be attributed to market failure or government failure.
 Underinsurance can arise when the cure of disease is very expensive, such as cancer or a wide spread of new diseases such as HIV/AIDS or COVID-19.
 In such cases either private insurers require a high premium as the risk factor and costs are high or they may not insure the people for a particular case.
 This leads to a void in the market where a certain section of the population will not be able to afford healthcare.
 Certain insurance markets, such as those for patients with HIV/AIDS, cancer, or other pre-existing conditions who are searching for new coverage, may be incomplete in the sense that those patients may be unable to afford coverage at any price.
 In such cases, the government usually intervenes and provides health care for such cases.
 For example, during the COVID-19 pandemic, no private insurance company predicted (or could have predicted) that such an outbreak would occur; as a result, state intervention became necessary to treat people.
 Governments can subsidize those who cannot afford insurance or, in certain situations, those low-cost activities and facilities that non-poor citizens can afford on their own.
 For example; the largest health insurance scheme in the world was launched in India by the name Ayushman Bharat in 2018.

-Profit margin in healthcare industry
+Monopolies in healthcare industry

 Government might want to intervene in case of market failure in healthcare industry.
-Several health-care markets tend to have the potential for monopoly control to be exercised.
+Several health-care markets tend to have the potential for monopoly control to be exercised and monopoly profits.
 Medical care in markets with few hospitals, patent-protected prescription products, and some health insurance markets is the major reason for higher costs and especially in cases where the providers are private companies.
 Limitations on physician-owned hospitals are argued to reduce competition between hospitals.

+Baumol effect

+Low productivity growth contributes to increasing health care cost according to the Baumol effect.